 Making a choice: Top 5 differences between cloud-native and cloud-enabled

 Now that we have a general overview of the different cloud solutions and terminology, it’s time to decide which option is best for your organization.
 There are five important factors to consider:

-Engineers tend to design cloud-native applications for hosting as multi-tenant instances — with a microservice architecture that can host more users, customers, or businesses simultaneously.
+Engineers tend to design cloud-native applications for hosting as instances — with a microservice architecture that can host more users, customers, or businesses simultaneously.
 These types of apps can provide significant cost savings because they essentially divide the system’s total price among multiple users.

 Cloud-enabled solutions, on the other hand, are constructed on in-house servers, which means that they do not have multi-tenant capabilities.
 Therefore, these applications might be better for those organizations where data privacy is a substantial concern.

 Cloud-native solutions utilize the power of cloud infrastructure in ways that legacy systems can’t.
 These apps, as mentioned earlier, are built and deployed within the cloud environments themselves, which gives them access to more processing resources than what they would otherwise have when running locally.

 Cloud-native solutions are cheaper because they require no hardware or software investments, making them readily available at the click of a button.
 Meanwhile, cloud-enabled applications tend to cost more because they must go through manual upgrade procedures to accommodate evolving business demands and emerging technologies.